Track YouTube video views and comments

 - Under Select event source, choose Time-driven.

-- Under Select hour interval, choose a desired time interval such as 6am to 7am.
+- Select the desired time interval, such as 6am to 7am.

-- Optionally, click Notifications to configure how and when you are contacted by email if your triggered function fails.
+- Optionally, adjust the Failure notification settings to configure how and when you are contacted by email if your triggered function fails.

 - Click Save.

 To learn more about how it was built, check out this blog post.

 You can also view the full source code of this solution on GitHub.